Miami Beach On High Alert As Another Long Spring Break Weekend To Start

 And Meiner is also proposing a citywide decal so residents aren’t stuck on the causeway during lane closures.

-“Miami Beach would issue decals to Miami Beach residence and have a business only lane so that residents in the future whether it be public safety or for hurricanes are residents will be easily able to access their homes,” he said.MORE NEWS: Scientists Pouring Over Results Of Experiment To Blast Wine Into Space
+“Miami Beach would issue decals to Miami Beach residence and have a business only lane so that residents in the future whether it be public safety or for hurricanes are residents will be easily able to access their homes,” he said.MORE NEWS: 'Don't Come Here To Do Bad Things': Residents Concerned Over Chaos On South Beach

 The curfew goes into effect Thursday to Sunday from 8 p.m. to 6 a.m. until April 12.